Skip to content

 2. Plan your pitch

 Know what you’re asking for before you ask.
-A common approach is to organize sponsorship packages in tiered levels with different perks, or you could seek specific-item sponsorship packages (i.e., $5,000 for 10 band uniforms).
+A common approach is to organize marching band sponsorship packages in tiered levels with different perks.
+You could also seek specific-item sponsorship packages (i.e., $5,000 for 10 band uniforms).

 At the same time, be open to other offers.
 In-kind donations and discounts on goods and services can go a long way toward meeting your goals.
 Consider: